jordanmateen/Github-Actions-Data/README.md

 Allows us to read artifact data across different jobs.
 We would need to specify the `- name:` from which the artifact was upload.
 ![2023-03-27 14 14 28](https://user-images.githubusercontent.com/39248529/228030916-9efc5712-47c0-4421-8a4b-b91fea50b5e2.gif)

-** Publish Artifact **
+**Publish Artifact**
 We defined a step witin the build job where given and `id` we would "publish" the artifact and expose it to the github context.
-This is done when we point the `outputs:` section to its location in the context.
-We would then access that context in a different job.
-This gif will show that we publish the artifact in the build step and was able to use it to echo the file name in the deploy job.
+This is done when we point the `outputs:` section to its value with in the step.
+It give us access to that data in a different.
+Below will show that we publish the artifact in the build step and was able to use it to echo the file name in the deploy job.
 ![2023-03-27 14 54 31](https://user-images.githubusercontent.com/39248529/228040166-e8d055cb-b465-48c7-8091-94bf3a3d9a2c.gif)